fgavilondo/learn-rust-webapp/README.md

 A high level web framework providing routing, middlewares, pre-processing of requests, post-processing of responses, etc.

-Built atop of the actix actor framework and the Tokio async IO system.
+Built atop of the actix actor framework and the Tokio async IO system -> highly performant/concurrent.

-Highly performant/concurrent.

 (Other popular web frameworks are rocket and gotham).

-# Detour: Rust async functions
+# Detour: Coroutines

 Async/Await is a way to write functions that can "pause", return control to the runtime, and then pick up from where they left off.
+Typically, those pauses are to wait for I/O, but there can be any number of uses.

 This model is also known as "coroutines", or interleaved processing.

-Typically, those pauses are to wait for I/O, but there can be any number of uses.
+It allows us to implement concurrent code without worrying about threads explicitly.

 async functions return a Future instead of blocking the current thread, allowing other Futures to run.